How To Sell A House As-Is In California hero Los Angeles

 Are there any specific considerations for selling property in probate in California?

 Yes, selling a probate property in California involves court oversight.
-You need to understand legal requirements and work with a good probate attorney to navigate potential delays smoothly.
+You need to understand legal requirements and work with a good probate attorney to avoid potential delays.

 How can I manage selling my house with code violations?